ricsanfre/pi-cluster/docs/_docs/ansible-instructions.md

   - /dev/sda1: Boot partition
   - /dev/sda2: Root Filesystem
-  - /dev/sda3: For being used for creating LUNS using LVM.
+  - /dev/sda3: For being used for creating LUNS (LVM partition)

   <br>
   LVM configuration is done by `setup_picluster.yml` Ansible's playbook and the variables used in the configuration can be found in `vars/centralized_san/centralized_san_target.yml`: `storage_volumegroups` and `storage_volumes` variables.
 Sizes of the different LUNs can be tweaked to fit the size of the SSD Disk used.
 I used a 480GB disk so, I was able to create LUNs of 100GB for each of the nodes.

-- **Dedicated disks** setup assumes that all cluster nodes (`node1-5`) have a SSD disk attached that has been partitioned during server first boot (part of the cloud-init configuration) reserving 30Gb for the root partition and the rest of available disk for creating a logical volume (LVM) mounted as `/storage`
+- **Dedicated disks** setup assumes that all cluster nodes (`node1-5`) have a SSD disk attached that has been partitioned during server first boot (part of the cloud-init configuration) reserving 30Gb for the root partition and the rest of available disk for creating a Linux partition mounted as `/storage`

   Final `node1-5` disk configuration is:

   - /dev/sda1: Boot partition
   - /dev/sda2: Root filesystem
-  - /dev/sda3: /storage partition
+  - /dev/sda3: /storage (linux partition)

   <br>
-  LVM configuration is done by `setup_picluster.yml` Ansible's playbook and the variables used in the configuration can be found in `vars/dedicated_disks/local_storage.yml`: `storage_volumegroups`, `storage_volumes`, `storage_filesystems` and `storage_mounts` variables.
-The default configuration assings all available space in sda3 to a new logical volume formatted with ext4 and mounted as `/storage`
+  /dev/sda3 partition is created during first boot, formatted (ext4) and mounted as '/storage'. cloud-init configuration.

 {{site.data.alerts.end}}